dwp/cinema-tickets/README.md

 Though not explicitly stated in the business logic, I have assumed that the number of infant tickets must not exceed the number of adult tickets, due to the statement 'They [infants] will be sitting on an Adult's lap'.

+I have also assumed that the 20 ticket limit is fixed and that infant and adult tickets count towards this total despite only taking up one seat, i.e., a request for 20 adult tickets and 1 infant ticket will fail.

 ## 🧐 Challenges 🧐

 ### Time constraints